+Jail time.
 Child support is stopped for the first 90 days of incarceration automatically, except for 3 circumstances: the payer still has the financial ability to continue paying, the reason for the jail term was domestic violence, and the reason for the jail term was the failure to pay child support.
 Note that the child support payments resume after 90 days whether the jail term is concluded or not.

 How Do You Change the Amount of Child Support?

 If 3 years or longer have passed, you can go to court to have the amount changed.
 But there must be a significant reason for the change and the change in support needs to be at least 15%.
 The review of the situation may take up to 6 months depending on how quickly the facts can be established in court.

 There is a modification package available online or you can visit the DCSS to pick up the package.
 You have to fill out the forms and present them to the court clerk to begin the proceedings.
 Most of the time these situations are complicated, seeking out the assistance of a family law attorney can prove to be beneficial for you and your child.

 If both parents agree to the change, they can propose in writing and present it in court.
 The judge will base the decision on the best interests of the child and has the right to issue terms that are different from what both parents had agreed.

 Another consideration to take into account is that child support cannot be changed retroactively.
 For example, if you lose your job in July but wait to file in January, you still owe the same child support for the months in between.
 So, if your circumstances change significantly and you cannot obtain another job, consider filing sooner than later.
 The judge can change the amount of support from the date the papers were filed with the law clerk.